dmbarbour/awelon/AboutABC.md

 ### Structure Sharing for Serialization and Storage

-For sequences of ABC that see a great deal of reuse, it can be worthwhile to name the sequence and access it by name.
-Doing so can optimize serialization and better support reuse of compilation efforts.
-ABC doesn't have any built-in support for naming, but capabilities and conventions can be combined to similar effect.
+For sequences of ABC that see a great deal of reuse, whether in serialization or storage, it seems worthwhile to name the sequence and access it by name.
+Doing so can save bandwidth and space, and potentially improve use of cache, memoization, compilation.
+ABC has support for naming external resources by use of capabilities.
+I aim to establish a convention, a common approach for using secure hashes to serve as identifiers for a body of ABC code, like so:

-        {#secureHashOfCodeInBase64}
+        {#SecureHashOfBodyOfAwelonBytecodeInBase64}

-The meaning of this code is quite simple: inline expansion of the referenced code.
+The meaning of this code is quite simple: inline expansion of the referenced body of code.
+Capability invocations always apply inline (access to the full tacit argument) so this falls within the normal semantics of capabilities.
 The referenced code may contain more such references.
 This behavior falls within the normal semantics of capability invocations.
 It is suggested that most ABC environments provide support for this feature by default.

-Presumably, one could use URLs or some other model of names than a secure hash.
-However, URLs would introduce complications involving cyclic definitions, update and cache invalidation, duplication across services, and so on.
+Presumably, one could use URLs or some model of names other than a secure hash.
+However, URLs would introduce complications regarding cyclic definitions, update and versioning, reuse of names across services, and so on.
 Secure hashes provide globally unique names, prevent cycles, separate the update concern, and enable flexible replication, storage, and content-based lookup processes.
-Hashes also enable validation. *Use of a secure hash is simply better design.*
+Hashes also enable validation.
+Use of a secure hash is simply better design.

 This technique can be augmented further with cloud storage or p2p distribution.
 In these cases, we may wish to prevent peeping from the distribution service, which suggests use of encryption.
 To standardize this convention, the following format is suggested: